dgraph-io/dgraph-docs/content/enterprise-features/learner-nodes.md

 ## Best-effort Queries

-Regular queries use the strict consistency model, and any write operation to the cluster anywhere, would be read immediately.
+Regular queries use the strict consistency model, and any write operation to the cluster anywhere would be read immediately.

 Best-effort queries apply the eventual consistency model.
 A write to the cluster will be seen eventually to the node.
 In regular conditions, the eventual consistency is usually achieved quickly.